robosac333/Monocular-Human-Pose-Estimation-YOLO/README.md

 The QuadChart.pdf file consists of the QuadChart of the project.
 Again this is available in the Phase0_Initial folder.
 We have also uploaded a short video describing the project.

+You may find the link for the Initial Product Backlog [here](https://docs.google.com/spreadsheets/d/1ghUaM4df8IqF__fV75jPtsduJesjbfTFdYCTwERmi4M/edit?usp=sharing)

+Link to the Project Overview Video can be found [here](https://youtu.be/ejj0KuOoPAQ)